rekcuFniarB/XDebugTraceTree/README.md

 Install
 -------

-You can install running `./install.sh` and then use `xdebuttracetree` global command or just invoke `xdebugtracetree.py` script directly without installing.
+You can install running `./install.sh` and then use `xdebugtracetree` global command or just invoke `xdebugtracetree.py` script directly without installing.